xiaoylu/leetcode_category/Java/Readme.md

   * abstract classes
     * good for extension
     * but restricted by hierarchy
-  * Abstract class can implements part of the methods of an Interface
+  * Abstract class can implements only part of the methods of an Interface (and its subclass implements the rest)